-There are no real liens on non-current assets or property except the underwriting, amounting to $\in$ 1.200 thousand, on the property situated at 6 Loch.
-Dedousi St., Cholargos, Athens as well as, the underwriting amounting to $\in$ 650 thousand, dated 27 April 2010, on the property situated in Romania belonging to the subsubsidiary Space Hellas System Integrator Srl.
+There are no other real liens on non-current assets or property, except, at the Company level, the underwriting, amounting to € 1.200 thousand, on the property situated at 6 Loch.
+Dedousi St., Cholargos, Athens, and the underwriting amounting to € 4.000 thousand, on the property situated at 302 Ave.
+Mesogeion, Cholargos, Athens and, at the Group level, the underwriting, amounting to € 7.540 thousand, on the property situated at 312 Ave.
+Mesogeion, Cholargos, Athens, the underwriting, amounting to € 1.100 thousand, on the property situated at St. Gianniton-I.Kariofylli & Patr.
+Kyrrilou, Thessaloniki, as well as the underwriting, amounting to € 650 thousand, on the property situated in Romania belonging to the sub-subsidiary Space Hellas System Integrator Srl.

-The Groups' inventories of goods, raw and auxiliary materials and consumables amount to € 3.591 thousand compared to 3.224 thousand of year 2010.
+The Groups' inventories of goods, raw and auxiliary materials and consumables amount to € 2.806 thousand compared to 3.
+591 thousand of year 2011.

-The Group's Trade receivables amount to $\in$ 24.155 thousand compared to $\in$ 31.981 thousand of year 2010.
-The continuous effort for increasing collection as well as for reduced repayment periods, has led to this positive variation
+The Group's Trade receivables amount to $\in$ 16.078 thousand compared to $\in$ 24.155 thousand of year 2011.
+The continuous effort for increasing collection as well as for reduced repayment periods, has led to this positive variation.

-The Group's other receivables amount to € 7.369 thousand compared to € 8.586 thousand of year 2010
+The Group's other receivables amount to $\in$ 9.617 thousand compared to $\in$ 7.369 thousand of year 2011.